sheikhcoders/temux-lite-50m/README.md

 `--no-stream` when you prefer to receive the full response in a single print instead of token-by-token streaming.

+All tooling automatically promotes the model to float32 when you run on CPU so half-precision checkpoints remain usable in lightweight environments.

 ## Python usage
 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer